Daniel Litman

 Daniel Litman (דניאל ליטמן; born 19 October 1990) is an Israeli film, television and stage actor and model.

 Early in his career, Litman became a well-established actor in the children's and youth genre of Israeli television.
-Notably, he played Daniel Goren in yes series, The Greenhouse (2012-2016).
-He later made a successful transition into primetime television and starred in the second season of Channel 2 espionage drama series, Mossad 101 (2017-2018), as well as HOT 3 telenovela, Baalat HaChalomot (2021-2022) alongside Odeya Rush.
+Notably, he played Daniel Goren in yes series, The Greenhouse (2012–2016).
+He later made a successful transition into primetime television and starred in the second season of Channel 2 espionage drama series, Mossad 101 (2017–2018), as well as HOT 3 telenovela, Baalat HaChalomot (2021–2022) alongside Odeya Rush.
 He has also had lead roles in high-profile Israeli films such as Victory (2023) and Krav Avir (2023).

 He has also appeared in a number of international projects, such as the UK's BBC espionage series, The Little Drummer Girl (2018), based on the 1983 novel of the same name by John le Carré.
 He also starred in the Israeli-Norwegian co-production thriller series, The Girl from Oslo (2021).

 In 2021, he began starring alongside Amit Rahav in Habima Theatre's stage production The One My Soul Loves, which was inspired by the 2009 Tel Aviv gay centre shooting.

 Early life

 Litman was born and raised in Haifa, Israel, to Ashkenazi and Sephardic Jewish parents, Avi, a plumbing contractor and Liza, a beautician, who later pursued a drama degree and opened a design store.
-Litman’s family Jewish ethnicity is Moroccan-Sephardic, Romanian, Russian and Lithuanian.
+Litman's family Jewish ethnicity is Moroccan-Sephardic, Romanian, Bulgarian and Greek.

 He grew up with an older brother, Or.

 He completed his mandatory military service with the Israel Defense Forces in a non-combat role as he's an asthmatic.
 He served as a Security Non-Commissioned Officer (NCO) in HaKirya.